Olivia-liu/Machine-Learning/README.md

 # Machine Learning
-This repository includes the machine learning homework I've done for online courses, and my personal machine learning programs and research.
+This repository includes the machine learning homework I've done for online courses, and my personal machine learning projects and research.